-- Plagiarism (which includes • searching for answers/essays from the internet to copy and turn in as your own ideas) - Copying another student's test/assignment - Allowing others to copy your • work - Cheat ٠ sheets, including electronic devices - ٠ Passing notes during an exam, having someone do your assignment for you (homework, project, book report, etc.), - Stealing exams - Using bribery, blackmail, threats and/or intimidation in pursuit of a better grade.

-Students caught cheating will face the consequences below.

-- A zero for the assignment with • no make-up opportunity - Communication to parents/ guardians regarding the incident

-A referral placed in student's permanent record to record the cheating event
+- Plagiarism, including searching for answers/essays from the internet to copy and turn in as your own ideas - Copying another student's • test/assignment - Letting your work be copied. ٠ - Cheat sheets, including ٠ electronic devices - Passing notes during an exam, having someone do your assignment for you (homework, project, book report, etc.), - Stealing exams - Using bribery, blackmail, threats and/or intimidation in pursuit of a better grade.
+Students caught cheating will face the consequences below. - A zero for the assignment with no make-up opportunity - Communication to parents/ guardians regarding the incident - A referral placed in student's permanent record to record the cheating event be held until a parent meets with a school official.